jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: [unintelligible]

 A: Any candles, all candles produce at least carbon monoxides.
-If they're wax, petroleum, made from petroleum, or [unintelligible], they have all kinds of poison.
+If they're wax, petroleum, made from petroleum, or paraben, they have all kinds of poisons.

 Q: What if you have a fire, those fumes out again, is that better?

 A: If you have a fan directing the fumes out, you're still polluting the air.

-Q: [unintelligible]
+Q: So you shouldn't light the candles on Hanukkah or [unintelligible]?

+A: Just paint a little...

-Q: [unintelligible]
+Q: [unintelligible] bulbs [unintelligible] higher watt, because they usually...?

 A: Up to 150.
 Three ways.

-Q: [unintelligible]
+Q: [unintelligible] don't go into church?

 Q: Where do you get them?